FIN-043: Managing Export and Sanction Compliance in Support of University Activities

 - Sanctioned Countries

-The conduct of certain University research, teaching, service and patient care activities is subject to control under Federal export control or sanction regulations due to the use or generation of controlled technology; or the conduct of controlled activities.
-In such cases, the University is fully committed to complying with all applicable regulations.
-Serious penalties, both civil and criminal, can result from violations of these regulations.
+The conduct of certain University research, teaching, service, and patient care activities is subject to control under Federal export control or sanction regulations.
+Controls may be applicable due to the use or generation of controlled technology or the conduct of controlled activities which may occur inside or outside the U.S.

 This policy serves two purposes: 1) a formal expression of the University’s commitment to compliance with U.S. export control and sanction requirements; and 2) describes the general framework the University has established to support that commitment.

-An activity involving the export of controlled technology or goods or that due to its nature or the parties involved is otherwise subject to export control, embargo or trade sanction requirements under the jurisdiction of the U.S. government, e.g., Departments of State, Commerce, Treasury, and Energy.
+An activity involving the export of controlled technology or that due to its nature or the parties involved is otherwise subject to U.S. government export controls or sanctions requirements.

 For purposes of this policy, this term includes any item, component, material, software, source code, object code, or other commodity specifically identified on the Commerce Control List [Part 774 of the Export Administration Regulations (EAR)] or U.S. Munitions List [Part 121 of the International Traffic in Arms Regulations (ITAR)].
 This term also includes information to the extent required in the applicable regulation.